harrycresswell/harry/content/articles/writing-a-year-in-review.md

 title: "A Year in Review"
 date: 2018-12-30T12:25:59Z
 draft: false
-description: "Why write a review your year and how do you go about writing one?
-Here are the reasons why I choose to start writing one."
+description: "Why write a review of your year and how do you go about writing one?
+Here are the reasons why I decided to start writing one and the format I follow."
 slug: "year-in-review"
 tags: ["Year in Review"]
 syndicate: "false"